-Grace University is a compact urban campus in beautiful Omaha, Nebraska.
-Our campus is located approximately two blocks from the historical downtown business district.
-The campus covers approximately six city blocks in the historic Dahlman Association neighborhood and is only nine blocks from the Lauritzen Gardens-Omaha's Botanical Center.
-The campus is approximately halfway between the Old Market in downtown and the Henry Doorly Zoo.
-The section "Our Past" in this section of the catalog describes the development of the campus.
-This urban campus has seen more than \$11 million in new construction, remodeling and renovation upgrades in recent years.
+Grace University is in beautiful Omaha, Nebraska, situated in a historic neighborhood and located approximately two blocks from the downtown business district.
+The campus is approximately halfway between the Old Market in downtown and the Henry Doorly Zoo and Aquarium.
+The campus has seen more than \$11 million in new construction, remodeling and renovation upgrades in recent years.